AGI Requires a Coordination Layer on Top of Pattern Repositories: The Biological Foundation: Intelligence Emerges From Pattern Repositories

-\subsection{Conscious control: The ``Net'' and the ``Bait''}
+\subsection{Conscious Control: The ``Net'' and the ``Bait''}

-Conscious, goal-directed reasoning (System-2) is slower and more resource-limited than the unconscious subsystems~\cite{kahneman2011}.
-A common mistake is to treat this difference as evidence for a fundamentally different computational basis.
-A better-supported view is that conscious control operates by \emph{fishing} from the underlying repositories: selecting, constraining, and organizing specific patterns.
+Conscious, goal-directed reasoning (System-2) is slower and more resource-limited~\cite{kahneman2011}.
+A common mistake is to treat this as evidence for a fundamentally different computational basis.
+Bengio~\cite{bengio2019consciousness} proposes the ``consciousness prior'', the idea that conscious processing selects and combines unconscious representations into coherent, verbalizable thoughts.
+A better view is that conscious control operates by \emph{fishing} from the underlying repositories: selecting, constraining, and organizing specific patterns.

-In this view, the prefrontal cortex functions as the \textbf{Net} and the \textbf{Bait}: \begin{itemize}[itemsep=0pt,topsep=0pt,leftmargin=1.2em] \item \textbf{The Bait (Intent/Anchoring):} Deliberate problem solving queries stored patterns by broadcasting goals (bait).
-In mathematical reasoning, the goal ``solve for x'' baits specific algebraic templates; in route planning, a landmark baits spatial memory. \item \textbf{The Net (Constraints/Filtering):} Executive function imposes constraints---effectively the \emph{mesh size} of the net---that filter the catch.
-It inhibits irrelevant associations (preventing the ``common fish'' from crowding out the solution) and enforces logical consistency~\cite{gazzaniga2014,kandel2013}. \end{itemize}

-On this view, System-2 is not a non-pattern-based alternative; it is the coordination layer that regulates which patterns in the ocean are allowed to surface.